- Minimum Wage

 - require employees to remain on work premises for the employers’ own interest (being on call, responding to phone calls or service requests, etc.)

 - call employees back to duty during their meal period even though they normally are not on call during the meal period

 When employee meal periods are interrupted due to work, employers must ensure that they still receive 30 total minutes of mealtime.
 Also, when employers require them to work for part or all of their scheduled break, they must pay employees for the entire meal period, not just the portions they were required to work.
 WA Dept. of Labor & Industries Admin.
 Policy ES.C.6.1

 Employers may agree, upon request, to allow workers to waive their meal periods, although employers are not required to do so.
 Employers may request employees to submit their requests to waive these breaks in writing.
 They may revoke their waiver or choose to take a meal period in spite of the waiver at any time.
 WA Dept. of Labor & Industry Admin.
 Policies ES.C.6.1

-Employers, not including agricultural businesses, are required to provide those who are 18 years old and older a paid rest break of at least ten (10) minutes for every four (4) hours worked.
+Under Washington labor laws, employers, not including agricultural businesses, are required to provide those who are 18 years old and older a paid rest break of at least ten (10) minutes for every four (4) hours worked.
 Employers should attempt to schedule rest periods as close to the midpoint of the four (4) hours work period as possible.